 There is an aroma of sweet orange blossoms from the trees that line the streets, the mercury in Seville is already rising to give the feel of summer even though the rest of Europe is still shaking off the memory of winter and a party atmosphere is in the air.

-Seville’s biggest party takes place in April—well, this year on May 2-11—but that is another story.
+Seville’s biggest party, the Feria de Abril takes place each year in April.
+In 2023 it’ll be held on 23-29 April.
 This is a time when the entire city comes alive to celebrate: there is dancing everywhere in the streets, flamenco music fills the air, decorated horse-drawn carriages prance through the streets, all the women are dressed in flamenco dresses and everyone is in a festive spirit.
 Local business and prominent families will set up tents (casetas) in the fairgrounds.
 They will invite their friends, clients and family to come each evening to dance, drink and dine with them into the wee hours of the morning.

 The only word of caution: As the entire city is partying, no one is working.
 So if you are hoping to do a bit of shopping in the little tourist shops you will find most of them closed for the week while the owners and employees are off joining in the festivities.
 This is a week to join in the party mode with the locals and leave the sightseeing and shopping for another visit.